 - Now it is time to pre-heat the oven to 220 degrees Celsius.
-Usually, I almost never preheat the oven when cooking but if you are making pizza this is really the key to get a perfect base.
+Usually, I rarely preheat the oven when cooking but if you are making pizza this is really the key to get a perfect base.

 - Cut the dough into 4 pieces to make 4 pizzas roll into balls cover and let rest for another half an hour.

-- Then use your hands to stretch it out to the size you want, proper Italian bases are usually quite thin, I like it a bit thicker but you can also try and spin it in the air to make thinner, I admit this takes a bit of practice but works a treat
+- Then use your hands to stretch it out to the size you want, proper Italian bases are usually quite thin, I like it a bit thicker (you can also try and spin the dough into the air to make it thinner, I admit this takes a bit of practice but works a treat)

-- The pizza will only need around 10mins if the oven has been properly pre-heated.
+- The pizza will only need around 10mins if the oven if it has been properly pre-heated.

-- One more tipp: I recently started making my own antipasti while the pizza needs to rest.
-For this depending on what I have in my fridge, I chop up butternut squash into small pieces, roast whole garlic cloves, slice aubergine, zucchini, pepper marinate with garlic, salt, herbs and olive oil and put on a tray covered with baking paper and bake while the oven pre-heats and leave it in until the pizza comes out the oven which is usually 30mins and the perfect cooking time for the veg.
+- One more tipp: I recently started making my own antipasti while the pizza is resting.
+For this depending on what I have in my fridge, I chop up butternut squash into small pieces, take whole garlic cloves, slices of aubergine, zucchini, pepper and marinate it with more minced garlic, salt, herbs and olive oil, put all on a tray covered and bake while the oven pre-heats and leave it in until the pizza comes out the oven.